facebook/chef-cookbooks/README.md

   node before committing.
 For this, we use [Taste Tester](http://www.github.com/facebook/taste-tester).

-Cookbooks in this repo all being with `fb_` to denote that not only do they use the Facebook Cookbook Model, but that they are maintained in this repo.
+Cookbooks in this repo all begin with `fb_` to denote that not only do they use the Facebook Cookbook Model, but that they are maintained in this repo.

 Local cookbooks or cookbooks in other repositories that implement this model